ethereum-optimism/design-docs/protocol/l1-upgrades.md

 3. set its implementation to `SimpleStorage`.
 4. Call `SimpleStorage.initialize()`.

-**Altneratives considered:** Other approaches were considered including:
+**Alternatives considered:** Other approaches were considered including:

 1. Remove the two step upgrade approach.
 This would have required using a `reinitializer` like pattern which was deemed more complex and error prone.